 - Thyme – (Thymus vulgaris)

 - Astragalus – (Astragalus membranaceus)

 - Styrax Benzoin – (Styrax benzoin)

 - Cranesbill – (Geranium maculatum)

 When using herbal remedies for yeast infection, dietary measures should also be incorporated to inhibit the growth of yeast in the bowel and reduce the likelihood of thrush.

-Foods high in simple carbohydrates are foods that feed yeast infections; and include fruit juices, sugar, biscuits, cakes, honey, white breads and pastries etc.
+Foods high in simple carbohydrates are foods that feed yeast infections; and include fruit juices, sugar, biscuits, cakes, honey, white bread, and pastries etc.

-Food that could be helpful to include in the diet are plain yogurt (high in live cultures) and high fiber foods such as whole grains, fruits and vegetables.
+Food that could be helpful to include in the diet is plain yogurt (high in live cultures) and high fiber foods such as whole grains, fruits, and vegetables.